jakeelkins/ros2-rmdx8/README.md

     ros2 launch rmd_test experiment.launch.py

 which will get the nodes all set up.
-Then, to start the desired trajectory 9and hence the experiment)
+Then, to start the desired trajectory (and hence the experiment)

-    ros2 topic pub --once /experiment/go std_msgs/msg/Bool "{data:1}"
+    ros2 topic pub --once /experiment/go std_msgs/msg/Bool "{data: 1}"

-this is due to the current architecture being the time generator always being zero until the "go" command changes the flag
+this is due to the current architecture being the time generator always being zero until the "go" command changes the flag.

+I did experiment with the transmission queue message length.
+I set it to 1 and had good results:

+    ip link set slcan0 txqueuelen 1

+(I also ran all the setup commands with sudo).
+I request a lot of stuff from the servo in the reader, i.e. I ask for the angle or velocity until I get the correct reply, it's likel I could clean this up and make it a little smarter